 ORANGE COUNTY BIRD OF PREY CENTER

-The Orange County Bird of Prey Center (OCBPC) is a volunteer organization in Orange County, CA, dedicated to treating and rehabilitating injured raptors and returning them to the wild.
+The Orange County Bird of Prey Center (OCBPC) is a state- and federally-licensed 501(c)(3) nonprofit organization in Orange County, CA, dedicated to treating and rehabilitating injured raptors and returning them to the wild.
 We believe that education is the best long-term solution to prevent and mitigate many of the challenges that raptors face and that raptors play an integral role in the balance of nature.
 We reintroduce raptors under specific conditions: following state and federal guidelines, respecting current wild raptor population cycles and considering environmental factors.

 SUPPORT OCBPC